eToro USA LLC Cryptocurrency Trading

 Chainlink (LINK) is blockchain middleware that aims to connect smart contracts with real-time information from off-chain resources, such as banks and stock exchanges.
 This allows smart contracts to access data feeds, application programming interfaces (APIs) and traditional bank payment systems that operate outside the blockchain infrastructure.
 We’ve compared 20+ exchanges to help you buy, sell and trade LINK in the US.

 LINK tokens are available on a number of cryptocurrency exchanges around the world, but not all exchanges are created equal.
 Compare exchanges on fiat currency support, deposit method and cryptocurrencies offered:

 Smart contracts are self-executing contracts performed on decentralized infrastructures and with the terms of the agreement written into cryptographic code.
 Because they exist on decentralized networks, such as a blockchain, smart contracts cannot be altered and therefore create a relationship that doesn’t rely on trust.

 For example, let’s assume that there’s an Ethereum smart contract that needs to make a payment through PayPal.
-There’s currently no compatibility between Ethereum and the PayPal API, which is where ChainLink comes in.
+There’s currently no compatibility between Ethereum and the PayPal API, which is where Chainlink comes in.
 By linking the smart contract with the PayPal API, it can ensure fast and secure payment.